daimonaslabs/go-ubus-rpc/README.md

 # go-ubus-rpc
-A Go library to make RPC calls to OpenWRT's ubus
+A Go library to make RPCs to OpenWRT's ubus